 Harry Volpi's Driver Decelerator

-The device is relatively simple — though the actual design is quite exotic.
-Research indicated that a driver involved in a hydro accident flies through the air for a short distance, laterally and sometimes vertically.
-The life support system is designed so that a decelerator (an exotic version of a parachute) is released and force-inflated when a driver is hurled from a boat.
-Its design allows it to slow a driver down and deposit him in the water gently after he has travelled either 84 feet laterally or five and a half feet vertically.
-Both increments are small when applied to hydroplane mishaps.
-A lanyard arrangement connects driver to boat, providing a trigger mechanism.
+Research indicated that a driver involved in a hydro accident flies through the air for a short distance, laterally or vertically.
+The new system is designed so that a decelerator is released and force-inflated when a driver is thrown from his boat.
+The device slows the driver down and deposits him gently in the water after he has traveled either 84' laterally or 5½' vertically.